Curious? There’s an App for That

 Check out our apps.
-From interactive apps on color, sound, and time that put you in the center of the experiment to a mobile app containing archived videos from our total solar eclipse expeditions, previews of future expeditions, interactive maps, and more, you’re in for fun and surprises.
+From our total solar eclipse expeditions, enjoy previews of future expeditions, interactive maps, and more, you’re in for fun and surprises.

 Best of all, they’re free.

-Whether you were in the path of last summer’s total solar eclipse or somewhere else, Total Solar Eclipse, our mobile and tablet app, will give you the information you need.
+Whether you were in the path of a past total solar eclipse or somewhere else, Total Solar Eclipse, our mobile and tablet app, will give you the information you need.

 Follow our live video streams of the event, watch videos about eclipses and safe viewing, and join the conversation via the app’s Twitter view.

 An Interactive Book for the iPad

 Hear with your eyes, see with your ears, test your hearing, make and modify recordings—this app puts you at the center of the experiment.